Understand how SARS works

 £0 cost to the patients we treat

-On average, SARS responders are mobilised to at least one serious road traffic collision or patient in cardiac arrest every week.
+On average, SARS responders are mobilised to at least one patient in cardiac arrest every week.

 SARS hold regular CPR awareness sessions in schools and with other groups to help highlight the importance of bystander CPR in reducing fatal cardiac arrests.

-If you are interested in SARS volunteers holding a CPR awareness session or another in-house presentation for your group, please contact email@example.com.
+If you are interested in SARS volunteers holding a CPR awareness session or another in-house presentation for your group, please use our online Booking Form or email email@example.com.
 We do not charge for these sessions but they are dependent on our volunteer’s availability.

 This could have happened to anyone.
 I feel I have been very lucky.
 They gave me CPR, if it was not for them nothing else would have mattered.